 Research background

-A large proportion of patients with colorectal cancer (CRC) do not benefit from fluoropyrimidine-based adjuvant chemotherapy (FBAC).
+A large proportion of patients with colorectal cancer (CRC) do not benefit from fluoropyrimidine-based adjuvant chemotherapy.
 Fluoropyrimidines are thymidylate synthase (TYMS) inhibitors.
-Single nucleotide polymorphism (SNP) and various polymorphisms have been discovered in the 5’ untranslated region (UTR) and in the 3’ UTR of the TYMS gene and their association with the survival of CRC patients is under consideration but with conflicting results.
-Molecular profiling could help clinicians to identify patients with CRC who may benefit from adjuvant chemotherapy, as shown by the associations of BRAF mutations with inferior survival in CRC patients after adjuvant chemotherapy.
-Also, although KRAS mutations have been found to be associated with poor patient survival, their role in the adjuvant setting is under investigation
+Single nucleotide polymorphism (SNP) and various polymorphisms have been discovered in the 5’ untranslated region (UTR) and in the 3’ UTR of the TYMS gene, and their association with the survival of CRC patients is under consideration but with conflicting results.
+Molecular profiling could help clinicians identify CRC patients who may benefit from adjuvant chemotherapy, as shown by the associations of BRAF mutations with inferior survival in CRC patients after adjuvant chemotherapy.
+Also, although KRAS mutations have been found to be associated with poor patient survival, their role in the adjuvant setting is under investigation.

 Research motivation

 There is a need to study the association of the numerous combinations of TYMS polymorphisms (3’ UTR, 5’ UTR and SNP) with CRC patient survival in a multivariate model including clinicopathological patients’ features and KRAS/BRAF mutations.
-The loss of heterozygosity (LOH) affects polymorphisms and should be included in such a study.
+Loss of heterozygosity (LOH) affects polymorphisms and should be included in such a study.

 Research objectives